 Sound power is the energy rate - the energy of sound per unit of time (J/s, W in SI-units) from a sound source.

-Sound power can more practically be expressed as a relation to the threshold of hearing - 10-12 W - in a logarithmic scale named Sound Power Level - Lw:
+Sound power can more practically be expressed in a logarithmic scale named Sound Power Level as the ratio of sound power to the sound power at the threshold of hearing - 10-12 W:

-Lw = Sound Power Level in Decibel (dB)
+LN = Sound Power Level (decibel , dB)

 N = sound power (W)

 - The lowest sound power persons with excellent hearing can discern is about 10-12 W - defined as 0 dB in the decibel scale

 - The loudest sound power generally possible to encounter is that of a jet aircraft with a sound power of 105 W - 170 dB

 Sound intensity is the ratio acoustic or sound power to area.
 The SI-unit for Sound Intensity is W/m2.